Management Summary

 In my article "Team Development in Medium-Sized Businesses" I explain that healthy teams are characterised by five core factors:

-• Everyone is committed with mind and heart to the common goals.
+- Everyone is committed with mind and heart to the common goals.

-• Each team member has sufficient opportunities for development and growth.
+- Each team member has sufficient opportunities for development and growth.

-• All team members feel equally seen, heard and valued.
+- All team members feel equally seen, heard and valued.

-• Everyone trusts each other.
+- Everyone trusts each other.

-• Everyone feels safe.
+- Everyone feels safe.

 The moment one of these factors is not present or only weakly present, collaborative work suffers and the risk of conflicts increases.
 Therefore, it is worthwhile to regularly look at the situation, take stock and actively work on cooperation.

-The proven approach consists of 7 steps.
+The tried and tested procedure consists of 5 steps.

 1. Analyse the actual situation